2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 - The block cipher's output will be `C2`.
 - So `C2 = C1`.

 So, the final ciphertext will be the same.
-If we instead pick "No" as our guess, the final result would be different and as we assume that Bob only sends "Yes" or "No".
+If we instead pick "No" as our guess, the final result would be different, and as we assume that Bob only sends "Yes" or "No".
 If it's not "No", then it must be "Yes"!

 To demonstrate this, we first developed the following python script: